 In terms of cashback potential, the X1 offers comparable value.
 While the Freedom Flex and Freedom Unlimited offer up to 5% cashback on certain purchases, the X1 balances the scales with a higher bonus on everyday purchases.

 On the redemption side, the lineup isn't as straightforward.
-If paired with an Ultimate Rewards-earning card like the Chase Sapphire Preferred® Card, the points earned with a Freedom Flex or Freedom Unlimited are much more valuable than those earned with the X1.
+If paired with an Ultimate Rewards-earning card like the Chase Sapphire Preferred® Card (Rates & Fees), the points earned with a Freedom Flex or Freedom Unlimited are much more valuable than those earned with the X1.
 However, as standalone cards, earning straight cashback could be comparable to earning X1 points.
 This is especially true if one of the X1 card's partnered merchants is particularly valuable to you, and even more so if your points happen to be worth more than 1¢ each there.

 With the ‘smart card' features, there really is no competition.
 No card currently offers the ability to shop anonymously or create virtual card numbers all in one.
 Depending on how you see yourself using the card, these benefits alone could provide enough value for an application.